unswexplains/unswexplains.github.io/ff6b6c05e075/content.md

 8.310
 ```

-Who came first, second, and so on?
+Who came first?
+Who came second?
+Third?
 We need to calculate the **rank** of each score, which is its position in the scores when they're sorted from best to worst.
 Here they are, in a new column called "Rank", with the rows sorted by this new column:

 ```
 Score Rank